Apply for a Podiatric Physician In-Training license if you are a Podiatric Physician participating in an:

 - out-of-state residency program that has a rotation of 45 days or longer in Delaware.

-As a Podiatrist In-Training licensee, you are limited to the practice of medicine within the hospital where you are employed except for any outside medical duties that may be assigned as part of the residency program.
-The outside duties must be performed under the supervision of a fully licensed podiatric physician.
+As a Podiatrist In-Training licensee, you are limited to the practice of medicine in the hospital where you are employed except for any outside medical duties that may be assigned as part of your residency program.
+You must perform outside duties under the supervision of a fully licensed podiatric physician.

 Requirements for All Applicants